oslomet-arx-as-a-service/Rapport/process-documentation/process-documentation.md

 Documentation:

 - AaaS Javadoc
     - All Classes
     - All Controller methods
     - All Service methods
     - All ARX util methods

 - PyAaaS docstring

     - All classes
     - All class methods
     - Complex internal

 - Functions/methods

     - public functions

-From Sprint 3:
+Goals from Sprint 3:

-Every project member is responsible for writing a short summery of their day in the project diary.
+- Every project member is responsible for writing a short summery of their day in the project diary.

-We schedule a debrief meeting (10 mins per member)before each Sprint Review for sharing of concrete features they have worked on.
+- We schedule a debrief meeting (10 mins per member)before each Sprint Review for sharing of concrete features they have worked on.

-We will make ourselves available for the PO(Robindra) at least one day a week.
+- We will make ourselves available for the PO(Robindra) at least one day a week.

-Refactor and reduce Technical debt.
+- Refactor and reduce Technical debt.

     - Split AaaS ARX wrapper in classes.

     - Split PyAaaS AnonymizationPayload class.

 #### Sprint 4 review: